Posted 5 hours ago

 Some halls have introduced reusable container schemes for events and communal spaces, ditching single-use plastics for parties and hall socials, for example at Carr-Saunders.

-There are also British Heart Foundation donation points for old clothes, bedding and towels you're done with.
+There are also British Heart Foundation donation points for pre-loved clothes.
 That jumper you bought in freshers' week that you've worn exactly once?
 It can go to someone who'll actually appreciate it, rather than sitting in the back of your wardrobe judging your life choices.

 The bottom line 🌍

-LSE halls are proving that student living and sustainability aren't mutually exclusive.
-You don't have to live in a yurt or give up hot showers to reduce your environmental impact.
+LSE halls are proving that student living and sustainability aren’t mutually exclusive.
+You don’t have to live in a yurt or give up hot showers to reduce your environmental impact, just keep them a bit shorter when you can.

-And here's the thing: most of this happens automatically or with minimal effort on your part.
-The halls are doing the heavy lifting; you just have to not actively sabotage it by leaving your window wide open with the heating on full blast or throwing pizza boxes in the paper recycling (seriously, don't do that, the grease contaminates everything)!
+Halls are doing their part; you just have to do yours by avoiding things like leaving your window wide open with the heating on full blast or throwing pizza boxes in the paper recycling (seriously, don’t do that, the grease contaminates everything)!